U.S. appeals court voids Obama-era 'fiduciary rule'

-(Reuters) - A federal appeals court on Thursday voided the U.S. Department of Labor’s “fiduciary rule,” which had been adopted in 2016 under the Obama administration to curb conflicts of interest among providers of financial advice to Americans planning for retirement.
+(Reuters) - A federal appeals court on Thursday voided the U.S. Department of Labor’s “fiduciary rule,” an Obama administration measure adopted in 2016 meant to curb conflicts of interest among providers of financial advice to Americans planning for retirement.

-The 2-1 decision by the 5th U.S. Circuit Court of Appeals is a major victory for business and financial services industry groups, including the U.S. Chamber of Commerce.
+The 2-1 decision by the 5th U.S. Circuit Court of Appeals is the second major victory for financial services groups under President Donald Trump’s administration.
+Last year, Congress killed a Consumer Financial Protection Bureau rule that had restricted financial institutions from forcing clients to sign mandatory arbitration agreements.

-They had argued that the rule was too burdensome, and could make providing retirement advice too costly, with particular harm to lower-income people.
+The U.S. Chamber of Commerce, the Securities Industry Financial Markets Association and others argued that the fiduciary rule was too burdensome, and could make providing retirement advice too costly, particularly for lower-income Americans.

-The rule requires brokers to put their clients’ best interests first when advising about individual retirement accounts and 401(k) retirement plans.
-It has been championed by consumer advocates and retirement non-profit groups.
+The rule was championed by consumer advocates.
+It required brokers to put their clients’ best interests first when advising about individual retirement accounts and 401(k) plans.

 Writing for Thursday’s majority, Circuit Judge Edith Jones said the Labor Department acted unreasonably, arbitrarily and capriciously in expanding a 40-year-old definition of “investment advice fiduciary,” and did not deserve the deference that courts often accord federal agencies.